ugr-sail/sinergym/docs/source/pages/gcloudAPI.rst

     8. Creating static external ip for mlflow-tracking-server
     9. Deploying remote server [mlflow-tracking-server]

-Step 8 is very important, this allow you to delete server instance and create again when you need it without redefining server ip in sinergym-template for remote container experiments.
+Step 8 is very important, this allows you to delete server instance and create again when you need it without redefining server ip in sinergym-template for remote container experiments.
-Notice that server instance creation use service account for mlflow, with this configuration mlflow con read from SQL server.
+Notice that server instance creation use service account for mlflow, with this configuration mlflow can read from SQL server.
 In :ref:`4.
 Create your VM or MIG` it is specified MLFLOW_TRACKING_URI container environment variable using that external static ip.

 .. warning:: It is important execute this script before create sinergym-template instances in order to anotate mlflow-server-ip.